Skip to main content

 #u8(1 2 3 4)

 Above creates 8 bit byte vector of numbers.
 In R7RS, only unsigned 8 bit vectors are defined.
-But in SRFI-4 are more bit vectors types.
+But in SRFI-4 there are more bit vectors types.
 They all starts with hash.
 In different SRFI there are more examples of syntax's that start with hash.
 This is just a convention everything is using.